DunetsNM/Palindromizer.NET/README.md

 A simple tool to assist you in composing your own palindromes.
 Developed in 2005

-**Disclaimer**: Palindromizer.NET doesn't generate palindromes on its own, it only helps you to edit either halve of a palindrome, keep them in sync and preview the final result.
+**Disclaimer**: Palindromizer.NET doesn't generate palindromes on its own, it only helps you to edit either half of a palindrome, keep them in sync and preview the final result.
 However I still found that incredibly helpful.

 ## Prerequisities